scribu/wp-front-end-editor/readme.txt

 = Can I make my own editable fields? =

 Yes, but you have to know your way around WordPress' internals.
 Here is the [developer guide](http://scribu.net/wordpress/front-end-editor/developer-guide.html) to get you started.

-= How can I change the hover color? =

-You can add this line to *style.css* in your theme directory:

-`.fee-field:hover, .fee-field:hover * {background-color: mycolor !important}`

-where *mycolor* is one of these values: [CSS colors](http://www.w3schools.com/CSS/css_colors.asp).

-= Title attributes errors =

-In some themes, links get weird title atributes.
-If this messes up your theme, just disable the "Post title" field.

 == Screenshots ==